COMPENSATED HAIR ANALYSIS PATTERNS

-2. A drug therapy such as insulin, for example, for diabetes, or chemotherapy for cancer, can superficially balance the macrominerals or electrolytes.
+2. A drug therapy such as insulin for diabetes, or chemotherapy for cancer, can superficially balance the macrominerals or electrolytes.

 3. A mental attitude or some other habit or activity, even smoking cigarettes, may, in some cases, keep the hair macromineral levels (calcium, magnesium, sodium and potassium) in a fairly good balance.

-4. Certain conjunctions of toxic metals or toxic chemicals in the body can cause the macrominerals to remain in a good balance, although the body is very ill.
+4. Certain combinations of toxic metals or toxic chemicals in the body will skew the macromineral levels and can make them appear to be in a good range, although the body is very ill.